 Thorough knowledge of: Principles, methods, and procedures of characteristics of a wide variety of microcomputer systems, including the characteristics of computer equipment, internal computer processes, operating systems, application software, utility programs and magnetic media storage devices; information systems security; network architecture; general database concepts; document management; hardware and software troubleshooting; electronic mail systems; Microsoft Office applications; intrusion tools and computer forensic methodologies, protocols, and tools; methods of security assessments, penetration testing, and ethical hacking; evidence collection, preservation and chain of custody rules/laws.

-Skill to: Establish and maintain effective working relationships with law enforcement officials, outside agencies and the public; dismantle, according to manufactures guidelines and procedures, the components and sub-components of a computer or computer related items as necessary for a forensic examination; recover electronic data that has been deleted, erased, fragmented, hidden or encrypted from data storage devices; evaluate and maintain hardware and software necessary for the performance of computer related investigations; conduct security assessments; manage multiple tasks and competing priorities; handle confidentiality appropriately; analyze data and prepare clear, accurate, and comprehensive written and oral reports; follow oral and written instructions; follow Sheriff’s Office directives, regulations, procedures, and operations; testify in court; take proper safety precautions, anticipate unsafe circumstances, and act accordingly to prevent accidents; communicate effectively, both orally and in writing.
+Skill to: Establish and maintain effective working relationships with law enforcement officials, outside agencies and the public; dismantle, according to manufactures guidelines and procedures, the components and sub-components of a computer or computer related items and cellular phones, as necessary for a forensic examination; recover electronic data that has been deleted, erased, fragmented, hidden or encrypted from data storage devices; analyze data and information retrieved in the course of duties as it relates to a specific investigation or crime; evaluate and maintain hardware and software necessary for the performance of computer related investigations; conduct security assessments; manage multiple tasks and competing priorities; handle confidentiality appropriately; analyze data and prepare clear, accurate, and comprehensive written and oral reports; follow oral and written instructions; follow Sheriff’s Office directives, regulations, procedures, and operations; testify in court; take proper safety precautions, anticipate unsafe circumstances, and act accordingly to prevent accidents; communicate effectively, both orally and in writing.

 Positions within the County's Criminal Justice agencies must successfully pass an extensive background investigation which may include national fingerprint records check.